EnvGen/DEGEPRIME/README.md

 ### 2. Installation ###

 Download the latest DegePrime distribution from https://github.com/EnvGen/DEGEPRIME/releases and extract the files.
 You need to have Perl installed on your computer to run DegePrime.
-When running it, either move to the directory where you have put the files, or give the path to the files when running, i.e. `perl path/to/DegePrime.pl ...`
+Either run it from the directory where you have put the files, or give the path to the files when running, i.e. `perl path/to/DegePrime.pl ...`

 ### 3. Usage ###